switchupcb/dbgo/ROADMAP.md

 ## Future: Stored Procedures

 You can use `dbgo` to add Stored Procedures to your database for Create (Insert), Read, and Update operations.

+## Future: Database Support

+You can use `dbgo` with SQLITE3 and MySQL.